 Top 5 spots to visit during your training camp in Poreč

 Thousands of passionate road cyclists decide to start their outdoor training in Istria every year between February and May.
 Every year, more and more cyclists become aware of the hidden gem on the Adriatic coast and enjoy cycling on almost car-free roads in the Istrian hinterland.
 To ensure road cyclists an experience-rich stay, Istria300 Race Director Vladimir Miholjević is presenting the top 5 spots to visit during your training camp in Poreč.
 Some spots are directly passed at Istria300, and some are very close to the courses.

 Some locals call the area around Motovun the “heart of Istria”.
 The small town is located on a 280m hill in the middle of the Mirna valley and is surrounded by several vineyards of very famous vineries.
 When coming closer to Motovun, don’t miss the climb up to the centre.
-On the last few hundred meters, you will a narrow alleyway paved with old stone slabs, before reaching the top, which guarantees a breathtaking view.
+On the last few hundred meters, you will pass a narrow alleyway paved with old stone slabs before reaching the top, which guarantees a breathtaking view.
 Take a rest, enjoy some coffee or when having time, order some typical pasta like Fuži with truffle.
-At Istria300 all three courses are passing Motovun.

-Grožnjan is located in central Istria and approximately six kilomteres away from the Istria300 courses, but a real highlight.
+Grožnjan is located in central Istria and a few kilometers away from the Istria300 courses, but a real highlight.
 The village peaks at 280 metres above the Mirna valley and is the place to be for artists, musician and art enthusiasts.
 Grožnjan is characterized by narrow footpaths paved with stones.
-Most probably it’s better the walk the bike when exploring this lovely town, which often hosts music festival and events.
+Most probably, it’s better to walk the bike when exploring this lovely town, which often hosts music festivals and events.